psi4/psi4/doc/sphinxman/source/cc.rst

 The coupled cluster approach is one of the most accurate and reliable quantum chemical techniques for including the effects of electron correlation.
-Instead of the linear expansion of the wavefunction used by configuation interaction, coupled cluster uses an exponential expansion,
+Instead of the linear expansion of the wavefunction used by configuration interaction, coupled cluster uses an exponential expansion,

 .. math::